MayankD409/Pedestrian-Trajectory-Prediction/README.md

 - Better handling of complex social dynamics
 - Robust performance across multiple benchmark datasets

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- ETH Pedestrian Dataset creators
-- ST-GCN implementation reference
-- PyTorch community for deep learning framework
-- TensorBoard for visualization tools

-## 📞 Contact

-For questions or issues, please open an issue in the repository or contact [your-email@example.com].

----

 **Note**: This project is part of research in pedestrian trajectory prediction and robot-human interaction modeling.